BrettMayson/HEMTT/book/configuration-version.md

 # Version Configuration

 HEMTT uses the project version as part of the signing authority.
-It is also included as an extension in built PBOs.
+It is also included as an property in built PBOs.

 No `[version]` configuration is required if you use macros in your `script_version.hpp` file.